The Ancient Art of Chainmaking

 Gold wire chain, Ur, 2600-2450 BCE (Penn Museum)

-Another variation of the single loop-in-loop chain is sometimes called a pinched loop chain or double figure-of-eight chain.
-This chain is made in the same way as the loop-in-loop chains above, however the links are pinched into a figure-of-eight shape before weaving into chain.
+Another variation of the loop-in-loop construction is sometimes called a pinched loop or double figure-of-eight chain.
+These chains are made using the same weaving technique, but the links are pinched into a figure-of-eight shape before being woven into the chain.

 Ancient Greek gold loop-in-loop chain with large Heracles knot inlaid with carnelian and glass in the Benaki Museum